Skip to Main Content

 Leading Change: Illinois Innovations

-Developed by the State Court Behavioral Health Administrator and the Special Supreme Court Advisory Committee for Justice and Mental Health Planning’s Action Plan Subcommittee, the Leading Change: Illinois Innovations Series will highlight pioneering “Illinois-based” approaches and strategies that support strategic initiatives within the Illinois Mental Health Task Force Action Plan.
+The Leading Change: Illinois Innovations Series highlights “Illinois-based” approaches and strategies that are aligned with strategic initiatives and recommendations within the Illinois Mental Health Task Force Action Plan.

 Date Title Circuit/